puppetlabs/puppetdb/spec/facts.md

   `"name"`: matches facts of the given name
-  `"value"`: matches facts with the given value `"certname"`: matches facts for the given node `["node", "active"]`: matches facts for nodes which are or aren't active
+  `"value"`: matches facts with the given value `"certname"`: matches facts for the given node

 ##### Operators